barrymac/freeplane_openai_addon/README.md

 The `node` variable is rendered by a groovy template and comes from the groovy script DSL within freeplane.
 There are probably many more useful variables that can be used, but I haven't found them yet.

 ## Improvements
-Prompt and feature suggestions are very welcome, this is only a start!
+Prompt and feature suggestions are very welcome!

 ### Work in progress / future release
 - [x] Add preferences to set GPT parameters